 Having the anode resistor at the tube, as previously mentioned, is perhaps the best defense.
-If you want to put all the anode resistance at the tube, you can easily do this by jumpering R7 on the board and installing the appropriate resistor right at the anode clip of the tube.
+If you want to put all the anode resistance at the tube, you can easily do this by jumpering R7 on the board (RL_JMP) and installing the appropriate resistor right at the anode clip of the tube.
 Careful!
 The HV at the screw terminals may now bite when touched.
-Keeping the wires to the tube short and separate will help.
+Keeping the wires to the tube short and separate also helps.

 If you're going to use a cable,you should also keep in mind that t